yxw-11/starter-academic/content/home/experience.md

     - title: University-sponsored Scholarly Exchange Student
     company: Auckland University
+    company_url: ''
+    location: Auckland
     date_start: '2018-08-01'
     date_end: '2018-09-01'
     description: |2-
          - Studied some computer-related courses in the Department of Computer and Statistics of the University of Auckland, including R language data analysis, data mining, etc.
          - Participated in the project team about handwritten digit recognition.
 Used linear fitting, logistic regression and kernel regression by R language platform to extract key pixel points to achieve handwritten digit recognition, and had high prediction accuracy.
         - Showed our research results well and won the honor of the excellent team.

   - title: Internship
     company: Chengdu Calabar Information Technology Corp., Ltd.